serktech/projectRE/README.md

 About
 ------------
-Used Python to build and deploy a room sharing management system application that allows rent and share room for short term, using the Django framework and PostgreSQL on AWS EC2.
+Used Python to build and deploy a room sharing management system application that allows share room for short term, using the Django framework and PostgreSQL on AWS EC2.

 Example
 -------